DrMundo0/source-bottlerocket-v1.50.0/variants/README.md

 This variant is compatible with Kubernetes 1.33, 1.34, 1.35 and 1.36 clusters.

-### aws-ecs-1: Amazon ECS container instance

-The [aws-ecs-1](aws-ecs-1/Cargo.toml) variant includes the packages needed to run an [Amazon ECS](https://ecs.aws) container instance in AWS.

-### aws-ecs-1-nvidia: Amazon ECS container instance

-The [aws-ecs-1-nvidia](aws-ecs-1-nvidia/Cargo.toml) variant includes the packages needed to run an [Amazon ECS](https://ecs.aws) container instance in AWS.
-It also includes the required packages to configure containers to leverage NVIDIA GPUs.

 ### aws-ecs-2: Amazon ECS container instance

 The [aws-ecs-2](aws-ecs-2/Cargo.toml) variant includes the packages needed to run an [Amazon ECS](https://ecs.aws)